 Transactional Analysis as a therapy approach

 Transactional Analysis (TA) began in the 1950ies when Eric Berne developed this new therapy approach.
-TA was initially a group therapy, where patterns of communication between the participants where observed and challenged.
+TA was initially a group therapy, where patterns of communication between the participants were observed and challenged.

 A ‘unit of communication’, i.e. something communicated to a person and their response was called a ‘transaction’, hence the name ‘Transactional Analysis’.
 Over the decades TA has developed to become an effective theoretical framework for the work with individuals and couples.
 It incorporates many key themes from humanistic, integrative, psychoanalytical, and psychodynamic therapies.